War Drums

-War Drums is a 1957 American Western film directed by Reginald Le Borg, written by Gerald Drayson Adams, and starring Lex Barker, Joan Taylor, Ben Johnson, Larry Chance, Richard H. Cutting and John Pickard.
+War Drums is a 1957 American Western film directed by Reginald LeBorg, written by Gerald Drayson Adams, and starring Lex Barker, Joan Taylor, Ben Johnson, Larry Chance, Richard H. Cutting and John Pickard.
 The film was produced by Aubrey Schenck and Howard W. Koch for United Artists and it was released on March 21, 1957.

 Plot

 Prior to the American Civil War, a group of Apache led by their chief Mangas Coloradas track some of their stolen horses to a group of Mexicans.
 The Apaches kill the lot of them and take their communal woman Riva.
 The Apaches' initial intention was to sell Riva north of the border to the Americans.
 On two occasions, Mangas refuses to sell Riva to his good friend Luke Fargo, despite being offered excellent deals for her.

 Fargo brings a government representative to meet with Mangas, trying to come to terms with the Apaches.
 The most Mangas will promise is the Apache will not break the peace with the whites first.

 Mangas desires Riva for his wife, an honor never before extended to a Mexican woman (although later in the movie, Riva says her father was Mexican and her mother Comanche).
 He has to fight three braves who disagree with him, killing all three.
 He then tells the band that Riva will not be a squaw, but will be trained as a warrior, again breaking with custom.
 Following Mangas's second refusal to sell him Riva, whom Luke also wants for a wife, Luke reluctantly attends their wedding.

-Meanwhile a group of American gold seekers enter the Apache lands.
+Meanwhile, a group of American gold seekers enter the Apache lands.
 After making a gold strike in a stream, they attack the Indians camped on the bank.
 When Mangas comes to bring the offending miners to the law, they pinion and whip him.
 This sets off an Apache war, with Mangas Coloradas becoming known as "Red Sleeves."